 Caltrans, in conjunction with the City of San Diego is working on a rehabilitation and retrofit project of the Cabrillo Bridge over State Route 163.
-The Bridge will be closed to vehicular traffic from January of 2014 through April 2014.
-For an update on the project, click here.
+The Bridge will be closed to vehicular traffic from January of 2014 through June 2014.
+For the latest update on the project, click here.

 Friends of Balboa Park has initiated the return of 5th grade school children to Balboa Park for one day field trips starting in 2014!
 San Diego Unified School Board voted to restart this program, provided funding for buses can be guaranteed.
 Friends of Balboa Park will be raising funds for bus transportation.
 At $185/bus, the annual need to get school children into the Park for one day/week will be $40,000 per year for all San Diego 5th graders.
 We appreciate your support at any level to give each child this special enrichment to the regular curriculum, an experience the children will never forget.
 To read more about the program, and make a donation, click here.
 Thank you!